ifwp/ifwp/readme.txt

 == Description ==

-Improvements and Fixes for WordPress
+Improvements and Fixes for WordPress.

 == Changelog ==